ipfs/specs/src/ipns/ipns-record.md

      - Confirm Multihash type is `identity`
      - Unmarshall public key from Multihash digest
 4. Deserialize `IpnsEntry.data` as a DAG-CBOR document
+5. Create bytes for signature verification by concatenating `ipns-signature:` prefix (bytes in hex: `69706e732d7369676e61747572653a`) with raw CBOR bytes from `IpnsEntry.data`
+6. Verify the signature in `IpnsEntry.signatureV2` against the concatenated result from the previous step.
-5. Confirm values in `IpnsEntry` protobuf match deserialized ones from `IpnsEntry.data`:
+7. If `IpnsEntry.signatureV1` or `IpnsEntry.value` is present, confirm the values in `IpnsEntry` protobuf match deserialized ones from `IpnsEntry.data`:
    - `IpnsEntry.value` must match `IpnsEntry.data[Value]`
    - `IpnsEntry.validity` must match `IpnsEntry.data[Validity]`
    - `IpnsEntry.validityType` must match `IpnsEntry.data[ValidityType]`
    - `IpnsEntry.sequence` must match `IpnsEntry.data[Sequence]`
    - `IpnsEntry.ttl` must match `IpnsEntry.data[TTL]`
-6. Create bytes for signature verification by concatenating `ipns-signature:` prefix (bytes in hex: `69706e732d7369676e61747572653a`) with raw CBOR bytes from `IpnsEntry.data`
-7. Verify signature in `IpnsEntry.signatureV2` against concatenation result from the previous step.
+8. Check `Validity`
+   - If `ValidityType` is `0` (EOL) parse the `Validity` as an ASCII string that follows notation from :cite[rfc3339] (`1970-01-01T00:00:00.000000001Z`) and confirm it is bigger than the current time.

-Value in `IpnsEntry.signatureV1` MUST be ignored.
+Value from `IpnsEntry.signatureV1` MUST never be used for signature verification.
+Implementations MUST ensure `IpnsEntry.signatureV2` is used instead.

+Value from `IpnsEntry.value` MUST never be used unless it is the same as signed `IpnsEntry.data[Value]`.

 ## Integration with IPFS